koexai/DeepCosmoNet-web/resources/datasets/A1/README.md

 This code is released under the MIT License.
 See [LICENSE](LICENSE) for details.
 The DEMNUni simulation data may have separate usage agreements—check with the collaboration.

-## Acknowledgments

-This work is based on the DEMNUni simulations, funded by [relevant grants].
-We thank the CAMB and HEALPix teams for public tools.
-Computations were performed on [e.g., PRACE, FERMI] clusters.

 ## Citation